tipbk/sneakfeed-service/README.md

 - MONGODB_USERNAME -> { MONGODB_USERNAME }
 - MONGODB_PASSWORD -> { MONGODB_PASSWORD }
 - DATABASE_NAME -> { DATABASE_NAME }
+- METADATA_SERVICE_ENDPOINT_URL -> { METADATA_SERVICE_ENDPOINT_URL in here I use external website from other providers, you can do it your own or find it by your own. }

 ## How to run the project locally?